 According to our 2019 Employee Engagement Report, the invisible company culture reigns supreme.
-The top factors related to employee happiness turn out to be the intangible ones: interpersonal relationships, culture, and work environment.
+The top factors related to employee happiness turn out to be intangible ones: interpersonal relationships, culture, and work environment.

-02. Do you find your work meaningful?
+02. Do you feel connected to your coworkers?

-04. Do you feel valued for your contributions?
+05. Do you feel valued for your contributions?

-Our Engagement Report revealed only 25% of workers feel as though their employers recognize their hard work on a consistent basis — a drop of 16 percentage points from the previous year.
+Our Engagement Report revealed only 25% of workers feel as though their employers recognize their hard work on a consistent basis — a 16% drop from the previous year.

 06. Do your superiors communicate company news effectively and in a timely manner?